What is duress?

 In some legal situations, duress may excuse a person’s committing of what otherwise would be a criminal offense.
 Duress is a form of coercion.
 It is constraint illegally exercised to force someone to perform an act.

-Massachusetts’s law holds that free will is essential to the commission of a criminal act, so therefore a person may NOT be found GUILTY for an act which he or she committed under duress.
+Massachusetts’s law holds that free will is essential to the commission of a criminal act.

 If evidence of duress is present, a defendant should be found NOT GUILTY unless the Commonwealth proves beyond a reasonable doubt that the defendant did in fact commit the offense, and also that the defendant did NOT act under duress.

-How does the Commonwealth prove a defendant did NOT act under duress?
+What does the government need to prove to show someone did NOT act under duress?

 In summary, if there is evidence of duress, it is the burden of the Commonwealth to prove beyond a reasonable doubt that the defendant did in fact commit the offense in question AND to prove beyond a reasonable doubt that one or more of the above factors were NOT present.

-The legal defense of duress is NOT available to a defendant in the following circumstances (ONE OR BOTH):
+The legal defense of duress is NOT available to a defendant in the following circumstances: